Monitoring the COVID-19 Pandemic in New Orleans and Louisiana

 Confirmed cases and deaths in Louisiana over last 10 days

-To be clear, the rapid increase of confirmed cases in Louisiana is not solely a reflection of the number of people becoming infected, but also indicates expanding testing capacity.ii
+To be clear, the number of reported confirmed cases in Louisiana is not solely a reflection of the number of people becoming infected, but also reflects changing testing accessibility and capacity.ii

-Initially, most cases in Louisiana were confirmed by the Louisiana Department of Health Laboratory.
+Initially, most cases in Louisiana were confirmed by the Louisiana Department of Health laboratory.
 Commercial testing in Louisiana began to ramp up on March 19th, expanding testing capacity in the state exponentially.
-On March 20th, drive-through testing became available for health care workers and first responders only.iii On March 22nd, limited testing became available to those with severe symptoms of COVID-19.iv
+At first, only drive-through was available for health care workers and first responders in New Orleans.iii On March 22nd, limited testing became available to those with severe symptoms of COVID-19.iv By late April, free neighborhood walk-up testing improved accessibility to those who do not have a car.
+As COVID-19 spread to the rest of the state, federally supported drive-thru testing sites in Baton Rouge expanded capacity immensely.
+Testing is now available at many clinics and health care facilities across the state.
+However, due to bottlenecks in processing, wait times for results still vary significantly, reducing the usefulness of the test.

 Note: The Louisiana Department of Health is conducting a comprehensive review of commercial testing numbers.
 These data will be updated upon completion of this review.
 This does not impact the number of positive cases reported.
 Positive cases are updated and accurate.

-In Louisiana, people of all age groups have tested positive for COVID-19, but a higher proportion of confirmed cases are among the middle-aged and elderly.
+In Louisiana, people of all age groups have tested positive for COVID-19.
 While children can contract COVID-19, they are at a much lower risk of becoming severely ill.
-Asymptomatic children are much less likely to be tested, but can still infect others.v The elderly and those with pre-existing conditions are at a significantly higher risk of fatality.
+Asymptomatic children are much less likely to seek testing, but can still infect others.v The elderly and those with pre-existing conditions are at a significantly higher risk of fatality.
 In Louisiana, most people who have died by COVID-19 were over 70 years of age.
 Therefore, to protect our most vulnerable neighbors, it is vital for all people to follow self-isolation guidelines regardless of age, health status, or individual risk.

-Black Louisianans are dying by COVID-19 at an alarmingly and disproportionately high rate in Louisiana.
+Black Louisianans are dying of COVID-19 at a disproportionately high rate in Louisiana.

 The true magnitude of the disparity in COVID-19 deaths by race is apparent when interpreted alongside state demographics.
 Only 32 percent of Louisiana’s population is black, while 58 percent is white.
 Among adults over 65 years of age, the riskiest age group for COVID-19 fatalities, only 25 percent of Louisiana’s population over 65 is black, compared to 70 percent white.